ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

 White kitchens with wood never look the same – that's what many homeowners believe.
-It all depends on your own creativity. **You can use wood for countertops, flooring or only for accessories.** One of the returning trends in the recent years is using wooden blinds, which look really good in a white kitchen.
+It all depends on your own creativity. **You can use wooden countertops, flooring or only accessories.** One of the returning trends in the recent years is wooden blinds, which look really good in a white kitchen.

 {:.distinction.distinction-information}

-If you particularly want a bright, spacious arrangement, choose the natural wood color.
+If you want a particularly bright and spacious arrangement, choose the natural wood color.

 {% fig %}